rbong/gimptools/README.md

 Jumps to layer by number or name.

 Jump by Name and Jump by Number are both found inside of the Layer/ menu

+## dup\_all.py

+Duplicate all the layers in an image a certain number of times.

+Duplicate all Layers is found inside of the Layer/ menu.